Mayo Oldiri, Anti-poaching Operations in Cameroon

 These platforms show the uninformed people that hunters are part of the solution, not the problem.

-With the money raised through trophy fees, the hunting companies, especially the African ones, can afford to run anti-poaching units: to have permanent patrols 24/7.
+With the money raised through trophy fees, the hunting companies, especially those operating in Africa, can afford to run anti-poaching patrols and maintain a permanent 24/7 presence to deter poachers.

-- Illegal logging and crop farming which has a seriously detrimental effect on vegetation.
+- Illegal logging and crop farming, which severely damage natural vegetation.

 Tackling these problems can only be carried out effectively if there is close teamwork and collaboration between the different safari operators and local wildlife authorities.